microsoft/vscode-docs/docs/python/tutorial-django.md

 ---
 # Django Tutorial in Visual Studio Code

-[Django](https://www.djangoproject.com/) is a high-level Python framework designed for rapid, secure, and scalable web development.
+Django is a high-level Python framework designed for rapid, secure, and scalable web development.
 Django includes rich support for URL routing, page templates, and working with data.

 In this Django tutorial, you create a simple Django app with three pages that use a common base template.
 You create this app in the context of Visual Studio Code in order to understand how to work with Django in the VS Code terminal, editor, and debugger.
 This tutorial does not explore various details about Django itself, such as working with data models and creating an administrative interface.
-For guidance on those aspects, refer to the [Django documentation](https://docs.djangoproject.com/en/2.1/intro/tutorial01/).
+For guidance on those aspects, refer to the Django documentation links at the end of this tutorial.

 The completed code project from this Django tutorial can be found on GitHub: [python-sample-vscode-django-tutorial](https://github.com/Microsoft/python-sample-vscode-django-tutorial).